signalJourney/signalJourney/docs/examples/real_world/nemar_pipeline.md

 }
 ```

-### 3. Extension Schema Integration
+### Extension Schema Integration

-The pipeline uses the NEMAR extension schema for domain-specific metadata:
+Domain-specific metadata is captured using the NEMAR extension schema:

 ```json
 "extensions": {